ASIAN LIVES MATTER | STOP ASIAN HATE | MOVEMENT STARTS HERE.

 We need and must immediately give PRIORITY and place all of our personal, family, community, professional, business interests, along with the civil rights and human rights of all Asian-Americans, Pacific Islanders (AAPI), and Native-Americans FIRST, until such time as we truly achieve justice, diversity, equity, inclusion, and freedom in the United States.

 This may be our last stand to advocate for our Asian-American Civil Rights Movement and to defend our justice, diversity, equity, inclusion, and freedom.
 Therefore, let’s unify and fight this fight for our survival together.
 Our lives, our family’s lives, and generations thereafter, are depending on our fight for today.
 We need to “Make It Matter.”
+We need and must march in solidarity.
+Be an agent of change by joining us today.
 Thank you.